Introduction to Data Science Information Security Cloud Computing and Big Data Program Specification for

 5. Computing National Academic Reference Standards (NARS 2018)

-The program was developed based on the accredited academic similar programs as well as the previous program specification program
+The program was developed based on accredited academic similar programs as well as the previous program specification:

-1. Five similar ABET accredited programs in other universities
+• Five similar ABET accredited programs in other universities.

-(Annex- 6) Survey of Intended Learning Outcomes for Similar Accredited Programs at International Universities.
+• (Annex- 6) Survey of Intended Learning Outcomes

-Numbers of academic staff, who are specialized in different knowledge fields of the program, were participated in the developments of the program PSD.
+A diverse group of academic staff, specialized in various knowledge fields of the program, participated in the development of the Program Specification Document (PSD).

-(Annex- 18) Academic Staff Names (Curriculum Development Committee) and other staff involved in PSD development process.
+See: (Annex- 18) Academic Staff Names (Curriculum Development Committee) and other staff involved.

 Intended Learning Outcomes (ILOs)